delta-lang/delta-lang.github.io/README.md

 run `npm start`.
 You can supply the path to your local Delta compiler executable as an argument to `npm start`.

+To format the code, run `npm run format`.

 ## Contributing

 Delta Sandbox is open-source software.
 Contributions are welcome and encouraged!